lionandbull/04-MultipleViews/README.md

 - We can know which industry got the most revenue or what are the top 3 industries which earned most revenue in a given year or among years.
 Based on this, we can learn what types of companies are more profitable and growing rapidly.
 - We also can know which city or what cities has/have more profitable companies, and what region company wants to locate.
 - We also can know what's the total revenue of a given year or years of different industries.
+- With the Reset default button, user can back to default data to start a new round.

 ## Technical Achievements